shiftsystems/shift-mon/README.md

 We appreciate your contribution by helping with documentation, contributing code, or submitting an issue

 ### Active hardware
-If there is a platform you wish we supported and are willing to send us monitoring data please reach out to mathias@shiftsystems.net
+If there is a platform you wish we supported and are willing to send us monitoring data, please reach out to mathias@shiftsystems.net

 ### Financial
-If you require assistance deploying Shift-mon or wish to have an issue prioritized, we offer hourly consulting.
+If you require assistance deploying ShiftMon or wish to have an issue prioritized, we offer hourly consulting.

 Please Contact sales@shiftsystems.net or message @tiny:shiftsystems.net in Matrix for details.